 Related resources

-Menopausal hormone therapy (MHT), formerly known as hormone replacement therapy (HRT), helps manage menopausal symptoms when they interfere with your life.
-Menopausal symptoms are caused by lowering levels of oestrogen hormones.
+Menopausal symptoms are caused by lowered levels of certain hormones.
 MHT is the medical replacement of female hormones oestrogen and progesterone, and sometimes testosterone.

 Oestrogen is the main hormone prescribed to relieve menopausal symptoms.
 If you’ve had a hysterectomy, this may be all you need.